WhWhat if the secret to boosting profits is hidden in plain sight?

 Sure, managing your day-to-day restaurant operations, point-of-sale systems, and back-of-house processes is important, but what if there was another aspect of profitability that you are neglecting?
-Menu engineering is an overlooked powerhouse, and getting it right could make all the difference.
+Let’s talk about menu performance and the concept of menu engineering.
+The restaurant menu engineering process is an overlooked powerhouse, and getting it right could make all the difference.

 Increase your profits with data?
 Say hello to menu engineering.

-Menu engineering is the process of building and laying out your menu in such a way that you maximize profits.
+Menu engineering is a data-driven approach to building and laying out your menu in such a way that you maximize profits.
 The best menu engineering starts with an analysis of your menu’s most profitable and popular items.
 Then, it involves designing your menu strategically to maximize profitability.

 Menu engineering also has an important aesthetic element.
 Menu engineering isn’t just about data analytics, as important as that is.
 Menu engineering takes data and then presents it to the diner in a way that is logically organized, easy to read, and visually appealing.